-The early intervention support provided by Prevent addresses the personal, ideological, and social factors which make people more receptive to radicalisation, diverting people away from becoming terrorists or supporting terrorism.
+The core mission of Prevent is stopping people from becoming terrorists or supporting terrorism.
+The early intervention support provided by Prevent addresses the personal, ideological, and social factors which make people more susceptible to radicalisation.

 - works in partnership with front-line professionals such as teachers, healthcare practitioners, social workers, the police, charities and civil society, psychologists, community leaders and others;

 - is delivered by local authority teams, local policing teams, community organisations and charities that have the best expertise in their area;

 - does not target any one community and deals with all forms of terrorism, including Islamist, extreme right-wing and a range of emerging threats